 Introducing Bow East

 These proposals will be subject to comprehensive impact assessments, public consultation, planning permission and associated permits.
-Visit us again soon for further information.

 Which companies are involved?

 Network Rail is the owner of the land at Bow East.
 DB Cargo is the current operator of Bow East.
-The three joint venture partners are working with Network Rail and DB Cargo UK to be able to propose a solution at Bow East that balances its use as a freight site for construction materials while creating something which is in keeping with its surroundings and makes land available for other uses.
+The three joint venture partners are working with Network Rail and DB Cargo UK to be able to propose a solution at Bow East that balances its designation as a freight site for construction materials while creating something which is in keeping with its surroundings and makes land available for other uses.